pennyw1ze/NotesMasterECS/AISSAB/Vitaletti/Recap.md

 	- The blockchain can be analyzed to link transactions to real people: i.e. identities;
 	- A bitcoin address per se doesn't say anything about you, but your transaction history does;
 	- Create new personal addresses is free;
-Wallet address are public keys, private keys are using to show ownership and perform payments.
+Wallet address are public keys, private keys are used to show ownership and perform payments.
-Verifiers blocks, as well as nodes that performs a transaction, sign the block/transaction, and for the digital signature the asymmetric encryption paradigm is adopted. inputs
+Verifier blocks, as well as nodes that performs a transaction, sign the block/transaction, and for the digital signature the asymmetric encryption paradigm is adopted.

 #### Transactions
 To spend or unlock a Bitcoin **UTXO**(Unspent Transaction Output), you typically follow these steps: